 Again, we have to look to Jesus to understand God’s standard of goodness (perfection).
 He explained the standard in the Sermon on the Mount, and Jesus demonstrated that standard in his own life.

 Jesus went well beyond the Ten Commandments by directing people to look inward.
 We don’t satisfy God’s ultimate standard by refraining from murdering people or committing adultery, for instance.
 That’s only scratching the surface.
-Perfection requires that we refrain from harboring anger in our hearts towards others, refrain from casting insults and thinking them fools.
+Perfection requires that we refrain from harboring anger in our hearts towards others, refrain from casting insults and thinking that other people are fools.
 (Matt.
 5:21-26) Perfection means not even looking at another person with lust in our hearts.
 (Matt.
 5:27-28)

 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, Love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven.
 For he makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust.
 For if you love those who love you, what reward do you have?
 Do not even the tax collectors do the same?
 And if you greet only your brothers, what more are you doing than others?
 Do not even the Gentiles do the same?
 You therefore must be perfect, as your heavenly Father is perfect.”
 (Matt.
 5:43-48)

-Job and his friends had no sympathy for people going through hard times because they thought more highly of themselves than they should have.
-They thought they were better than they were, and they thought heir goodness (or lack thereof) should result in reward in this life.
+Job and his friends had no sympathy for people going through hard times.
+They thought they were better than they were, and they thought their goodness (or lack thereof) should result in reward (or punishment) in this life.
 But it doesn’t.
 That is the harsh reality.

 Of course, we can’t be (we aren’t) good enough or righteous enough before God to earn what we think we deserve.
 We don’t compare to God.
 What is the goodness of people compared to the perfection of God?